Yamimellow/AdvancedProgramming/week1/README.md

 - Understanding the concept of 1 vs '1'
 - Understanding the concept of parsing strings to get the actual number.

+##Things mentioned but not fully explained
+- static.
+- class.
+- static.

 ![alt text](https://raw.github.com/TheNightPhoenix/AdvancedProgramming/master/week1/map.png "Class Mind Map")